spe-uob/2020-Healthcare-Data-Simulators/Documents/portofolio B/portofolioB.md

 `testEmpty...()` All test functions with this prefix will test if an empty input will throw.
 Of which it should.<br>
 `testImpossible...()` will check if input is a number when a string is expected or vice versa and that the number is a positive integer.
 If not, it will throw.<br>
 `testNull...()` will check if `NullPointerExceptions` are thrown if null values are given.

+As the complexity of our system evolved, and we designed more functionalities related to each other, we packed related features into packages.
+In order to test and improve the coverage of our JUnit tests, we tested them using Java Code Coverage (JaCoCo).
+To do this, in the testing package, we had to respect the exact same path for all testing classes as in the developing package.

+One more interesting feature is related to writing tests for the scheduer.
+It is composed out of a job and a trigger.
+Mokito dependencies have been used to record the interaction with the system.

 ##### Overall Unit Testing Coverage
 ![img.png](../images/overall_testing_coverage.png)